 I built a custom sliding barn door across the entry as well.
 It’s open 100% of the time but it filled the space to the right of the door nicely.
 The black barndoor track hardware ties in with the black cabinets, black floor and my black orb light in the eat in kitchen.

-As you can see I’ve pretty much completed the space except for sealing the cabinets.
+As you can see I’ve pretty much completed my to-do list for the space except for sealing the cabinets.

 For this being a fairly plain room when we moved in it’s now one of my favorite spaces in the house!!! ♥️